jonashaag/micromamba-pycharm/README.md

 Add Micromamba support to PyCharm.

-How to use: In the *Add Python Interpreter* dialogue, select *Conda Environment* and set *Conda executable* to the full path to the file `conda` in this repo.
+How to use: In the *Add Python Interpreter* dialog, select *Conda Environment* and set *Conda executable* to the full path of the `conda` file in this repo.

+Use `./conda self-check` to see if your shell environment is set up correctly.